Malay cuisine: History and influences

-Nasi lemak, rice cooked in rich coconut milk, is probably the most popular dish, ubiquitous in Malay towns and villages.
+Nasi lemak, rice cooked in rich coconut milk, is probably the most common and best liked dish, ubiquitous in Malay towns and villages.
 Nasi lemak is considered Malaysia's national dish.
 Another example is ketupat or nasi himpit, compressed rice cooked in palm leaves.
-It is popular especially during Hari Raya.
-Various meats and vegetables could be made into gulai or kari, a type of curry dish with variations of spice mixtures that display an Indian influence long present in Malay cuisine.
+It is eaten especially often during Hari Raya.
+Various meats and vegetables can be made into gulai or kari, a type of curry dish with variations of spice mixtures that display an Indian influence long present in Malay cuisine.
 Since most Malays are Muslims, Malay cuisine rigorously observes Islamic halal dietary law.
 Protein intake is mostly taken from beef, water buffalo, goat, and lamb, and also includes poultry and fish.
 Pork, non-halal meat, and alcohol are prohibited.
-Laksa, a fusion of Malay and Chinese cuisine, is also a popular dish.
-Malay cuisine has also adopted some neighbouring food traditions, such as rendang adopted from Minangkabau cuisine in Sumatra, nasi ulam from Betawi cuisine and satays from Javanese cuisine in Java.
+Laksa, a fusion of Malay and Chinese cuisine, is also frequently served.
+Malay cuisine has also adopted some neighbouring food traditions, such as rendang, adopted from Minangkabau cuisine, in Sumatra, and nasi ulam from Betawi cuisine and satays from Javanese cuisine in Java.
 However, the Malays have developed distinctive tastes and recipes.

 Malay cuisine has also spread outside the Malay Archipelago and influenced other cuisine there.
 Bobotie is a South African dish with its origins in Cape Malay.
 It consists of spiced minced meat baked with an egg-based topping.
 Of the many dishes common to South Africa, bobotie is perhaps closest to being the national dish because it is not commonly found in any other country.
 The recipe originates from the Dutch East India Company colonies in Batavia, with the name derived from the Indonesian bobotok.
 In other countries, kalu dodol is a Sri Lankan dessert with Sri Lankan Malay origins.
 It consists of kithul jaggery (from the sap of the toddy palm), rice flour and coconut milk.